AMWA-TV/is-device-configuration/docs/API requests.md

 The PUT verb MUST only be used for setting individual object properties.

 The URL MUST target a specific property of an object by locating the object using its role path and the property using its propertyId.
 The response MUST be of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
+If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).

 The body of the request MUST include an object which includes the new value of the property as per the [property-value-put-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/property-value-put-request.json) schema.